LadaOndris/hands/README.md

 named `color` is already present, containing several representative gestures.

-To start the gesture recognition system using gesture database stored in the `color` directory:
+Start the gesture recognition system using gesture database stored in the `color` directory using the following command.
+Note that a color camera is required as the primary camera source (a web camera is sufficient).

 ```
 python3 recognize.py color